mathewgomas-alfred/mathewgomas.io/reference_manual/render_animation.rst

 Base Name
     The base name of your image sequence.
 This will get suffixed with a number depending on the frame.
 File Format
-    The fileformat to export the sequence to.
+    The file format to export the sequence to.
 When rendering we enforce png.
 The usual export options can be modified with :guilabel:`...`.
 Render Location
     Where you render the image sequence to.
 Some people prefer to use a flash-drive or perhaps a harddrive that is fast.
 First Frame
-    The first frame of the range of frame you wish to adjust.
+    The first frame of the range of frames you wish to adjust.
 Automatically set to the first frame of your current selection in the timeline.
 This is useful when you only want to re-render a little part.
 Last Frame
-    As above, the last frame of the range of frame you wish to adjust.
+    As above, the last frame of the range of frames you wish to adjust.
 Automatically set to the last frame of your current selection in the timeline.
 Naming Sequence starts with
     The frames are named by using :guilabel:`Base Name`  above and adding a number for the frame.
 This allows you to set where the frame number starts, so rendering from 8 to 10 with starting point 3 will give you images named 11 and 15.
 Useful for programs that don't understand sequences starting with 0, or for precision output.